 Train accident victims who partially caused their own injury may still be able to recover damages under Nevada's comparative negligence laws.
 And if the perpetrator of the train accident acted maliciously, victims can also make a claim for punitive damages.

-In this article our Las Vegas personal injury attorneys answer frequently-asked-questions about train accidents in Nevada, including negligence claims, statutes of limitations, and monetary settlements.
+In this article our Nevada personal injury attorneys answer frequently-asked-questions about train accidents in Nevada, including negligence claims, statutes of limitations, and monetary settlements.
 Click on a topic to jump to that section:

 - 1. What can I do if I got injured by a train in Nevada?